CocoaPods/blog.cocoapods.org/_drafts/shallow-clone-post-mortem.md

 3. In the Git object model, each change to a directory results in a new ‘tree’ object and many Git operations need to traverse this tree, which internally has to be recreated through multiple steps of deltas, each of which has to be found and decompressed.
-Currently, spec repos have a flat structure where all pod directories are in the same `Specs` directory, which at the time of writing has ~16K entries and consists of ~100K commits.
+Currently, spec-repos have a flat structure where all pod directories are in the same `Specs` directory, which at the time of writing has ~16K entries and consists of ~100K commits.
 Suffice to say, these are a lot of very large tree objects and thus require a lot of computation.

    To fix this, we’ll shard the `Specs` directory of a spec-repo by hashing the pod names and create sub-directories based on the first few characters of that hash, so that there will be far less entries in any given sub-directory.
    This will make file-system level browing of a spec-repo less intuitive, but a solution like this was required to deal with 1 character pod names _including_ single emoji characters.
+Note, though, that we have tooling that ease this, such as the `pod spec which` command.

 Except for solution 3, these changes are already available since version 1.0.0.beta.6.
 While we already have the code in place for solution 3, activating it now would require updating the existing spec-repo and forcing < 1.0.0.beta.7 users